 “Isn’t it amazing how many strangers claim to have gone to school with you?”
 Jordan had said aloud, ignoring his chagrin.
-Dismissing him and turning away she returned to the photo shoot, everyone heard her say, “You must get that all the time, Gigi.
+Dismissing him and turning away she returned to the photoshoot, everyone heard her say, “You must get that all the time, Gigi.
 Isn’t it annoying, when people try to use you to make themselves feel important?”
 Alessandra was known as the ‘Greek Goddess’ but called Gigi by the other girls.
-The laughed at the name but it stuck.
-She was good natured and didn’t mind the nickname.
+They laughed at the name but it stuck.
+She was good-natured and didn’t mind the nickname.

 Alessandra looked shocked and just stared at Jordan for a moment.
 “That was a rotten thing to do,” she said, once the embarrassed couple was out of earshot.
 “Couldn’t you just have smiled and pretended?
 That poor guy was mortified in front of his girl.”

 Anyone could see she was disgusted with Jordan’s behavior.
 Now, Jordan felt guilty as hell, and with some difficulty, finally recounted the painful story from so long ago to her friends.
 Even at this stage of her celebrated life, Jordan appeared to be looking for acceptance.
 There was silence for a while.

 Then…”Nice going, girl,” Alessandra said.
 “He really did deserve that.”
 It was obvious to everyone that the hurt was still there after all these years.
 “Glad to see you’re not perfect after all.”
 Alessandra laughed, as though she meant this as a joke.
 There was an unspoken rivalry between the two.
 That last remark was likely not too far from the truth.